-- Promote equity, fairness, and inclusiveness in internal promotional and professional development practices. - Provide transparency and accountability for internal procedures and outcomes of promotions and professional development. - Maintain processes to assess and address disparities in internal promotional and developmental opportunities. - Comply with Merit Systems Principles when implementing DEIA strategies for promotions and professional development.
+- Promote equity, fairness, inclusiveness, and accessibility in internal promotional and professional development practices that are accessible to all staff.. - Provide transparency and accountability for internal procedures and outcomes of promotions and professional development. - Maintain processes to assess and address disparities in internal promotional and developmental opportunities. - Comply with Merit Systems Principles when implementing DEIA strategies for promotions and professional development.